 Oiling a Cricket Bat

-Knocking in a cricket bat or seasoning involves two steps.
-The first step is oiling.
-Raw linseed oil should be applied in a couple of coats on the front and back of the bat and allowed to dry.
-This is done with dabbing the bat with a piece of cloth rinsed in linseed oil.
-This allows the wood to settle down and bind.
+The first step involves applying raw linseed oil in a couple of coats to the front and back of the bat, allowing it to dry.
+Use a cloth dipped in linseed oil to gently dab the bat, allowing the wood to settle and bind.

 Linseed oil is available from Amazon here